 Flanges aren’t totally necessary in a deadlift shoe.
 But they're a nice touch if you can find shoes that meet all the other criteria for a good deadlift shoe and have flanges.

 Frequently Asked Questions

 Converse shoes are an excellent choice for deadlifting.

 Converse shoes technically have all the essential aspects that make them great for deadlifting.
 For example, they have a flat sole with a zero heel drop.
-This helps them maintain your balance while deadlifting.
+This helps them maintain their balance while deadlifting.

 Their main downside might be their lack of support and that they have thick soles (about 10 mm thick).
 However, they’re still an excellent budget-friendly alternative for deadlifting shoes.

+Your ideal deadlift shoes can help you safely lift more.
 As you can see, these shoes have different properties, making the winner for this round up to your personal preferences.

 But, if I get to pick a winner, I’d pick the Sabo Deadlift Shoes as the best deadlift shoes.
 From the thin flat sole to the ankle and midfoot straps, they have everything you might be looking for in deadlifting shoes.

 However, if you’re looking for the best shoes for deadlifts that won’t break the bank, go for Converse Chuck Taylors.
 Many lifters swear that they work flawlessly for them without costing an arm and a leg!

 Which ever model you choose, do pick up a top deadlift shoe so you can get the most from your lifts and time.